LahariGuntha/Sample1/README.md

 See the [POM file](https://github.com/kevinsawicki/github-maven-example/blob/master/example/pom.xml) for how the downloads plugin and site plugin are configured.

-# Getting started with me
+# Getting started with me Hello

 * Fork this project
 * Update the `pom.xml` file `<url>` element to be the address of your fork